 How Long is a Statement of Purpose?

-- Mention valuable experiences outside of school: Discuss any research, paid, or volunteer experience you’ve done outside of school that relates to your degree and future goals.
+- Mention valuable experiences outside of school: Discuss any research, paid or volunteer experience you’ve done outside of school that relates to your degree and future goals.

-- Add quantifiable details: It’s great to mention that you volunteered, but be sure to include quantifiable details such as how long, where, and any accolades you received (as space permits).
+- Add quantifiable details: It’s great to mention that you volunteered, but be sure to include quantifiable details such as how long, where and any accolades you received, as space permits.

-Examples of Topics for Specific Programs
+Statement of Purpose Examples for Specific Programs

 Nursing

-Occupational Therapy
+Occupational Therapy (OT)

-Physical Therapy
+Physical Therapy (PT)

 - An experience you had with a person who has an injury or disability